Soshangane: The establishment of Gaza Kingdom

 According to most traditions, the historic battle with Shaka’s forces, which confirmed Soshangana’s independence, took place at Bileni.
 It appears it was a few years after the retreat of the Zulu that Zwangendaba returned from the north and joined Soshangana.
 After two years together, mutual jealousies arose, and Zwangendaba was forced to begin the march and was to take the Ngoni through Zimbabwe, and ultimately into Zambia, Malawi and Tanzania.
 From 1827 to 1835-6 his residence was in the lower Limpopo valley.
 There he was attacked unsuccessfully by the troops of Shaka in 1828 and by those of the governor of Inhambane, M.J. da Costa.
 His capital was located at Ekupumuleni (resting place) near present day Chaimiti.
 From there, Soshangana sent his regiments in different directions to subdue local people.
 Using the military tactics which they had learned in Nguniland they conquered all people they attacked.
 The battle spelt disaster for Shaka who was murdered by his half brother that same year.
 After this triumphal march, Soshangana and his followers established themselves in about 1834 on the fertile lowlands of the Lower Limpopo River in the area of Bileni.

-Soshangana and his group subjugated and incorporated the indigenous Tsonga, Shongonono, Ngomane, Portuguese, Ndzawu (Ndau), Hlengwe, Nyai, Rhonga, Shona, Senga and Chopi tribes.
+Soshangana and his group subjugated and incorporated the indigenous Tsonga, Shongonono, Ngomane, Ndzawu (Ndau), Hlengwe, Nyai, Rhonga, Shona, Senga and Chopi tribes.
 Many young men were incorporated into the regiments of Soshangana’s army, the women taken as wives and beasts as provisions.
 This incorporation brought into existence the Gaza Empire, which Soshangana named after his grand father Gaza.
 This group (Shangani) derive their name from his name Soshangana.

 On the Save River (Sabie) Soshangana chastised the Shona (Karanga) peoples following his settling there in 1836.
 It is here where Bryant through his research, established that the two Nguni leaders, Soshangana and Zwangendaba met, and fought each other for three or four days until eventually Zwangendaba fled via Venda to what later became known as Bulawayo, Zimbabwe, and even further north to Malawi and Tanganyika.
 Following this encounter, Soshangane settled somewhat further to the eastern side on the high lands of central Save.
 Before long it was once again discovered by Soshangana, that he was not the only Nguni leader in the area.
 Nxaba, another Nguni leader, established himself at the Buzi River not too far from where Soshangana's headquarters were.
 Likewise Nxaba was forced to follow in the steps of Zwangendaba.
 This victory enabled them to expand their frontiers.
 Here Soshangana conveniently subjugated the peoples between the Zambezi and Inhambane and subsequently conquered the whole area south to Delagoa Bay.